AgarwalConsulting/Cilium-Training/Setup.md

 ### Vagrant based lab

-If most of you aren't using linux OS, this is the recommended way, combine this approach with Footloose setup.
+If most of you aren't using linux OS, this is the recommended way, combine this approach with `kind` setup.
 You can stop Docker for macOS/Windows at this point.

 #### Pre setup (Vagrant)